The Wind in the Willows (1995 film): Plot

-Eventually, Toad escapes from prison disguised as a washerwoman, aided by the Jailer's daughter.
-Lacking money, Toad hitches a ride on a steam locomotive with a good-natured engine driver, who helps him escape from the police who pursue him on another engine.
-The next morning Toad comes across a horse-towed barge owned by an obese barge woman.
-Having failed to do some washing up and being laughed at and thrown off by the barge woman for his rude remarks, Toad steals her horse and rides off.
-When he reaches the road, he sees a motor car, carrying the very judge who sentenced him.
-The judge's driver invites Toad for a ride, but when he takes the wheel he crashes the car into a pond, and is once more pursued by the police.
-He falls into the river and swims to safety.
+Aided by the gaoler's daughter, Toad escapes from prison disguised as a washerwoman.
+Pursued by the police, he hitches a ride on a steam locomotive.
+The next day, after stealing a horse, Toad encounters a car carrying the judge who sentenced him.
+When the judge's driver invites Toad for a ride, Toad takes the wheel and crashes the car into a pond, and is once more pursued by the police.